Remember Me – from on-line to a physical memorial

 Remember Me Memorial

-St Pauls is fundraising for a new entrance to the cathedral in memory of those in the UK, of all faiths, beliefs or none, who have died as a result of the Covid-19 pandemic.
+St Paul’s is fundraising for a new inner entrance and space for contemplation in the Cathedral, in memory of those in the UK of all faiths and none who have died because of the COVID-19 pandemic.

-Now, with public support, it hopes to create a new memorial that people can go through, into a tranquil space, draw breath and take a moment to remember the many individuals, loved and cherished, who have died as a result of the pandemic.
-The memorial will be the first of its kind in over 150 years and will take 12 months to build.
+Now in partnership with the Daily Mail, and with public support it hopes to create a new memorial that people can go through into a tranquil space, draw breath and take a moment to remember the many individuals, loved and cherished, who have died as a result of the pandemic.
+The memorial will be the first of its kind in St Paul’s for over 150 years and will take 12 months to build.

-We need to fundraise £2.3million to deliver the project, through crowdfunding and other funding sources.
+We need to raise £2.3million to deliver the project, through crowdfunding and other donation sources.